Japes

 Rules are...

-Rules are the framework for the adventure.
-Which allow you to try things you might never do in real life.
-I run 'Rules As Intended' with a helping of 'Rule of Cool' for this very reason.
-There is a breaking point and that's when its not fun for all.
+Rules are the framework for the adventure, where you try things you'd never do in real life.
+I run 'Rules As Intended' with a generous helping of 'Rule of Cool', because the goal is always fun.
+There is a limit, and that's when it's no longer fun for everyone at the table.

 Japes's ideal table